It seems there is more interest in sunsets than sunrises.

 “Actually,

-no. I created it specifically to work on
+no. I created it specifically to work on immortals, but it does fool mortals as

 “It

-fools mortals?
+fools immortals?
 What exactly does it do?”

 “Something